 Step 6: Put a little icing on the cake board, where you plan to place the cake; this will act as a glue to secure the cake in place.
 Place the cake on the cake board over the icing, cut-side down.

 Step 7: Ice the outside of the cake with white icing.
 Give the icing a few minutes to dry and go over it again with a second layer of white icing.
 Be sure to leave the very center of the 1 cake (where it’s raised) un-iced.

 Step 8: Let the icing sit for a few minutes to dry.
 Once dry, smooth the icing with the piece of wax paper.

-Step 9: Measure out two cups of white decorator icing and colour it grey by adding a few drops of black food colouring and mixing it thoroughly.
+Step 9: Measure out two cups of white decorator icing and colour it gray by adding a few drops of black food colouring and mixing it thoroughly.
 Add the food colouring gradually until the icing reaches the desired colour.
 Be sure to reserve at least ½ cup of white icing (this will later be used for for a white scalloped border, and the line down the center of the road).

-Step 10: Ice the center of the cake (where it’s raised) with two layers of grey icing, being sure to allow the first layer of icing a few minutes to dry before applying the second layer.
+Step 10: Ice the center of the cake (where it’s raised) with two layers of gray icing, being sure to allow the first layer of icing a few minutes to dry before applying the second layer.

 Step 11: Let the icing sit for a few minutes so the surface starts to dry, and then smooth the icing with a small piece of wax paper.